 Any person who is 18 years of age and a citizen of the United States or naturalized citizen can register to vote by filling out an Affidavit of Registration.
 Check the Registrar of Voters website for further information.
 Registration forms are available at the following locations: County of Orange Registrar of Voters Office 1300 South Grand Avenue … Continued

-The Clerk of the Council and the Orange County Registrar of Voters jointly conduct elections for the City of Santa Ana.
+The City Clerk and the Orange County Registrar of Voters jointly conduct elections for the City of Santa Ana.
 The Clerk’s staff advises candidates about procedures; accepts and maintains campaign statement reports; provides voter registration forms; maintains precinct information; and provides maps and instruction manuals to candidates.
-The Registrar of Voters prints the … Continued
+The Registrar of Voters prints the ballots and … Continued

 The Registrar of Voters Office certifies election results (the Registrar has up to 30 days following election day).
-The final results are sent to the Clerk of the Council who in turn presents them to the City Council at a Special Meeting for acceptance.
+The final results are sent to the City Clerk who in turn presents them to the City Council at a Special Meeting for acceptance.
 The City Council approves the election results.
-The Clerk of the … Continued
+The City Clerk administers the Oath … Continued

 At 8:00 pm on Election Day, the polls close.
 All the ballots from the polling places are taken to the Registrar of Voters Office where they are counted by computer.
 Ballot counting continues until all the ballots received at the polls are tallied (this sometimes takes all night).
 The results which are “unofficial” at this … Continued